Welcome to today's edition of the Rush 24-7 podcast.

 This is great.

-Uh, this is Rick Fremont.
+This is Rick Fremont.

-And our motto is Squirrel is our motto is to crack some nuts, gather up the acorns and bury them, Rush.
+And our motto is, Squirrel is, our motto is to crack some nuts, gather up the acorns and bury them, Rush.

-We're ready, we're ready.
+We're ready.

-Hey, we're ready to take it.
+Hey, we're ready to take on the business.

 Sounds like you're ready for Jimmy Hoff and his sons of bitches.